David955/least-squares-polyfit/README.md

-# Fitting of a Polynomial using Least Squares Method
+# Fitting of a polynomial using least-squares method

 Approximating a dataset using a polynomial equation is useful when conducting engineering calculations as it allows results to be quickly updated when inputs change without the need for manual lookup of the dataset.